 ADP Canada Anti-Spam Commitment

-With Canada’s Anti-Spam Legislation and its relevant rules and regulations (“CASL”) coming into effect on July 1, 2014, the Employer Services division of ADP Canada Co. and its wholly owned subsidiaries in Canada (“ADP Canada”) are committed to providing transparency to outside parties with respect to our compliance with CASL.
+With Canada’s Anti-Spam Legislation and its relevant rules and regulations (“CASL”) having come into effect on July 1, 2014, ADP Canada Co. and its affiliates that have operations in Canada or Associates located in Canada or conducting business activities with prospects/clients located in Canada (“ADP Canada”) are committed to providing transparency to outside parties with respect to our compliance with CASL.

 This ADP Canada Anti-Spam Commitment is a formal statement of rights and obligations which is made available to outside parties, such as you.
 It is intended to inform you about: (a) the type of responsible and transparent practices adopted by ADP Canada when electronically communicating with outside parties, (b) who you may contact at ADP Canada for any concern pertaining to our electronic communications, and (c) where and how you may unsubscribe from receiving commercial electronic messages from ADP Canada.